 How Do We Defend Portfolio Cases?

 A Portfolio Recovery lawsuit is typically filed in the Court of Common Pleas, though they do sometimes file lawsuits at the local Magistrate.
-Our approach to defending these claims is typically by filing preliminary objections.
-In almost every claim that I have encountered with Portfolio the lawsuit was defective, at least at the initial filing.
+Our approach to defending these claims is usually by filing preliminary objections.
+In almost every claim that we have encountered with Portfolio the lawsuit was defective, at least at the initial filing.
 We make a statement to the court that says “we believe that this lawsuit is defective, and here is why”.
 Credit card lawsuits are based upon certain documents.
 They need these documents, and they need stacks of them.
 Your lawsuit should be as thick as a small phone book when you receive it, and it should include most if not all of your credit file.
 Necessary documents include Contracts, Terms and Conditions, Monthly Statements and Assignments, among other documents.
 Chances are that the lawsuit is not that thick and it is therefore defective.
 The amount of documentation that is necessary varies from county to county.

 In almost every instance, the court agrees with us that the lawsuit is legally insufficient.
 In most cases, the court makes a ruling that Portfolio has to produce more documentation before it can move forward.
 In the event that Portfolio Recovery Associates is able to cure the insufficiency objections, we then move on to defending the claim on its legal merits, i.e. whether you actually had the account, whether you actually defaulted on it, when the alleged default occurred, whether it is filed within the Statute of Limitations, et cetera.
 This is generally the only time that we consider settlement on a Portfolio case, that is, after they have provided us with substantial documentation showing that they own the specific account and that they can prove the exact amount of the debt.
-This occurs very infrequently.
+This occurs infrequently.
 (Another settlement time would include settling a debt that is very small or if they have already obtained a judgment against you).